MAHUA OIL CONTAINING SUPPOSITORY BASE EXHIBITED HIGHER DRUG RELEASE AS COMPARED TO COCOA BUTTER BASEHTML Full Text

 Preformulation and Standardization:

 Determination of Saponification Value: 2 g of weighed MO was taken in a flask fitted with a reflux condenser.
-25 mL of 0.5 M ethanolic KOH solution and little pumice powder were added and the content was refluxed for the duration of 30 min.
-1 mL of phenolphthalein solution was added and titration was performed immediately with 0.5 M HCl.
+25 mL of 0.5 M ethanolic KOH solution and little pumice powder were added, and the content was refluxed for 30 min.
+1 mL of phenolphthalein solution was added, and titration was performed immediately with 0.5 M HCl.
 Alongside, a blank titration was carried out omitting the MO.
 The saponification value was calculated as per the formula: Saponification Value = 28.05 (b- a) / w; where, w = weight (in g) of MO, b = volume of HCl utilized in blank titration, and a = volume of HCl consumed 9.

-Preparation of Formulations: The suppositories were prepared by pour moulding method.
+Preparation of Formulations: The suppositories were prepared by pour molding method.
 The formulation 1 and formulation 2 were prepared where MO was added to the beeswax / PEG 6000 in the desired ratio and the content was heated to 70 – 80 °C in the presence of water containing accurately weighed erythromycin drug in dispersed form, to produce homogenous content.
-The moulds were previously calibrated (1 g capacity) using the molten bases (not drug), followed by weighing the product.
+The molds were previously calibrated (1 g capacity) using the molten bases (not drug), followed by weighing the product.
 The process was performed for each base.
-The mould capacities were found to be in the range of 0.991 - 1.021 g.
+The mold capacities were found to be in the range of 0.991 - 1.021 g.
 The formulation 3 was produced using cocoa butter and drug in a similar manner.
-The Table 1 portrays the formulation batch information.
+Table 1 portrays the formulation of batch information.

 TABLE 1: FORMULATION OF SUPPOSITORIES

 |F1||Mahua Oil : Bees wax||3:1||20 - 25 min|

 |F2||Mahua Oil : PEG 6000||1:1||20 - 25 min|